tylercroberts/datasci_project_template/README.md

 ├── LICENSE              <- Current supports automatically initializing MIT or BSD licenses ├── README.md            <- The top-level README for this project ├── .gitignore           <- .gitignore file if you wish to create a git repository.
-Only created if $GITCHECK == Y ├── data
+Only created if $GITCHECK == Y ├── assets               <- All auxiliary files/images necessary for running.
+│   └── figs              <- Images for notebooks, etc.
+|
+├── data
 │   ├── processing       <- Intermediate data that has been partly transformed, or still needs work.
 │   ├── processed        <- The final data, ready for input into analysis scripts.